 Typical HalloweeM Schedule

 A simple breakfast is offered after 7:30 a.m. and lunch begins around 11:30 a.m.
 Programming starts as early at 9 a.m. and goes throughout the day and includes seminars, tournaments, and other fun events.
 Registration begins after lunchtime for those who haven't already picked up their badge on Thursday.
 Dinner is served in hospitality around 6:30 p.m.
 In the evening, Mensans change into costumes.
-The costume parade for the children and adults happens around 8:00 p.m. and 8:30 p.m. respectively.
-Programming begins again around 10 p.m. after the judging is finished.
+The costume parade for the children commences at 6:30 p.m. and they will be escorted back to the kids room afterwards if you have enrolled them.
+The kids parade is followed by the keynote speaker around 8:00 p.m.
+Your children may be interested in the keynote speaker who has a lot of experience talking about his owls to audiences of all ages.
+Then the adults costume parade follows around 9:00 p.m.
+Programming begins again after the keynote speaker for those not participating in the costume contest.
 Some years we offer Friday evening entertainment, and some years we offer a live band for dancing.
 Either way, we'll keep you partying as late as you can stay up!

 Again, festivities begin around 9 a.m., with a simple breakfast beforehand.
 As on Friday, there are game tournaments, seminars and other fun things scheduled throughout the day.
 A full lunch and late night snack is served.
 As is RG tradition, Saturday night dinner is "on your own" but we will offer excursions to nearby restaurants so you can dine with Mensan friends that you might not have met yet!
 Additionally, there are several restaurants within walking distance of the hotel.
 In the late evening, Pretentious Drinking (id required) will be held followed by a dance with either a live band or a DJ.
-For non-dancers and non-drinkers, there are other interesting things to do such as games, movies and additional programs.
+For those who are too young or just don't want to drink, there's Prohibition Drinking and also an Iron Chef event in hospitality.
+For non-dancers, there are other interesting things to do such as games, movies and additional programs.
 At HalloweeM, the smart fun runs non-stop all weekend!

 Is this a long weekend or what?